Will Glitches In Medicare's 'Plan Finder' Leave Some Seniors Stuck In The Wrong Plan?

 America's Health Insurance Plans, the trade group representing health insurers, "is not aware of any systematic problems with the Plan Finder, which is operated by CMS," says spokeswoman Cathryn Donaldson.

 People who enroll in a private Medicare Advantage policy, an alternative to traditional government-run Medicare that covers both drugs and medical care, already have extra time to switch.
-They have until March 31 to change plans or enroll in traditional Medicare before being locked in to their plan.
+They have until March 31 to change plans or enroll in traditional Medicare before being locked into their plan.

 Collins and Casey are not the only members of Congress raising concerns about Medicare applicants who may have been tripped up by the faulty website.
 Sen. Sherrod Brown,D-Ohio, wants CMS to provide a special enrollment period in these cases and clearly communicate the details, a spokesman from his office said.